-Take the boat ride from Sierpe to San Josecito as explained above.
+Take the boat ride from Sierpe to San Josecito.

 Drive: San Jose - Playa Rincon

-It is about a 7 - 8 hour drive.
-There will be a part of this trip you will have to take a ferry with your car.
-When you get to the end of the road you will be on top of a ridge, the road will then turn to gravel and you will go down a steep incline that will take you to a parking lot/field on the edge of the beach.
-You will be parking here at your own risk.
+It is a 7-8 hour drive.
+Part of this trip is on a ferry with your car.
+When you get to the end of the road, you will be on top of a ridge, the road will then turn to gravel and you will go down a steep incline that will take you to a parking lot/field on the edge of the beach.
+You will be parking there at your own risk.
 It is mostly very secure on this beach, but we do recommend that you do not leave anything at all visible in the car.

-We also recommend that you do not arrive after sunset which is 5:30pm.
-When you let us know when you will be arriving we will be there to meet to you and help you carry your things.
-If you do not need support with your luggage, you can walk along the path next to the beach 15 - 20 minutes and you will eventually see us on your RIGHT - right before going along a small bridge with a handrail you will see the sign of our entrance that is the picture on the top of this document.
+We also recommend that you do not arrive after sunset, which is 5:30pm.
+When you let us know when you will be arriving, we will be there to meet you and help you carry your things.
+If circumstances are such that we are not there, read about walking to our location.

 Have wonderful and enjoyable travels!

-Ah the rainforest of Costa Rica… Its weather seasons are very unique.
-But as in some places rain may deter one from travel… here… it is just another unique and exciting experience.
-It may not be a lounging on the beach...
-But there is something special, exciting, calming and profound about being with the warm tropical jungle and the water as it gives life to this rich environment.
-It allows for much self reflection and time to work on personal projects etc… in this remote nature retreat bubble.
+Ahhhh... the rainforest of Costa Rica… Its weather seasons are very unique.
+In some places rain may deter one from travel… but here it is a unique and exciting experience.
+There is something special, exciting, calming and profound about being in the warm tropical jungle, and the water, as it gives life to this rich environment.
 Rainy season is also the time of the Sea Turtle Conservation Project!